About the University

 Women’s soccer plays in the finest on-campus women’s soccer-only facility in America.
 The $20 million Neal Patterson Stadium opened in 2018 and is a showcase for college soccer with club seats, plaza and upper bowl gathering areas and a north end zone terrace area and seating designed specifically for OSU students.
 Team facilities include locker rooms, meeting areas, kitchen facilities, sports medicine areas and equipment rooms.

 After undergoing extensive upgrades, the Greiner Family OSU Cross Country Course opened in its current form in 2019 when OSU hosted the NCAA Midwest Regional Championship.
-The course was on full display when it hosted the 2020 NCAA Cross Country Championships.
+Since then, the course was selected to host the NCAA Cross Country Championships in 2020 and again in 2022.

 Karsten Creek Golf Club is consistently ranked as one of the best college golf courses in the country and has hosted two NCAA Division I Golf Championships, most recently in 2018.
 The facility is in the regular rotation to host NCAA Regional Championships as well.